All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Neuroinflammation and Neuroprotection

 Emerging research suggests that neuroinflammation may play a role in ADHD pathology.
-Some studies have found elevated inflammatory markers in individuals with ADHD compared to controls.
+Some studies have found improved inflammatory markers in individuals with ADHD compared to controls.
 GLP-1 receptor agonists have demonstrated neuroprotective and anti-inflammatory properties in the brain, reducing microglial activation and oxidative stress in preclinical models.

 Weight Loss and ADHD Symptom Overlap